toshi0607/Go-FAQ-Japanese-Edition/original.md

 errors that prevent compilation.

 There are two reasons for having no warnings.
 First, if it’s worth complaining about, it’s worth fixing in the code.
-(And if it’s not worth fixing, it’s not worth mentioning.)
+(Conversely, if it’s not worth fixing, it’s not worth mentioning.)
 Second, having the compiler generate warnings encourages the implementation to warn about weak cases that can make compilation noisy, masking real errors that